 Middlesex will accept for early admission to the College outstanding high school-age students that demonstrate sufficient academic ability and maturity.
-These students must demonstrate sufficient academic ability as evidenced by high school grades and the results of the College's Basic Skills Assessment (skills assessment is required), and provide a written recommendation by their principal or guidance counselor.
+These students must demonstrate sufficient academic ability as evidenced by high school grades and the results of the College's Basic Skills Assessment (or SAT scores), and provide a written recommendation by their principal or guidance counselor.
 A current, official copy of the applicant's high school transcript must accompany the College application.
-All high school or homeschooled students must have appropriate placement scores, satisfy course prerequisites and meet with the Director of Admissions prior to registering.
+Meet with the Director of Admissions prior to registering.
 Students may register for credit courses (according to placement test results), but are considered non-degree seeking.
 Upon completion of high school, students may move to degree-seeking status.